zalando/postgres-operator/docs/user.md

 * `teams API roles`: automatically create users for every member of the team owning the database cluster.

 In the next sections, we will cover those use cases in more details.
+Note, that the Postgres Operator can also create databases with pre-defined owner, reader and writer roles which saves you the manual setup.
+Read more in the next chapter.

 ### Manifest roles